MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 4. On the **General** tab of the **Hierarchy Settings Properties** dialog box, clear the checkbox **Do not allow script authors to approve their own scripts**.

 >[!IMPORTANT]
 >As a best practice, you shouldn't allow a script author to approve their own scripts.
-This should only be allowed in a lab setting.
+It should only be allowed in a lab setting.
 Carefully consider the potential impact of changing this setting in a production environment.

 ## Security scopes
 *(Introduced with version 1710)*